vygr/ChrysaLisp/docs/Apps/EVENT_DISPATCH.md

 ```

 This is the `:vdu` handler module, the very same module that's displaying the
-syntax highlighted source code that you are now looking at:
+syntax highlighted source code that you are now looking at !

 ```file
 apps/docs/vdu.inc